Barry Stowe: Prudential

 In 2006 Stowe joined the global insurer Prudential plc as chief executive officer of Prudential Corporation Asia, a subsidiary operating in 14 markets in Asia.
-During his tenure he led a transformation resulting in a material increase in profitability.
+During his tenure he led a transformation resulting in a material increase in profitability{Prudential plc Annual Report 2015}.
 In June 2015, after 20 years of experience in global markets, he returned to Nashville after being named chairman and CEO of Prudential's North American businesses, including Jackson National Life and its affiliates, National Planning Holdings, and the institutional asset manager PPM America.
 In 2018, he announced his retirement.
 Stowe was a member of the board of directors and the group executive committee of Prudential plc from October 2006 to December 2018.
 He still acts as a senior advisor for the group.